“Don’t cry because it’s over; smile because it happened.”

-However, there is an older translation from the German poet Ludwig Jacobowski.
+However, there is an older translation from the German poet Ludwig Jacobowski which translates to:

-This quote is a reference to the emotions we all feel throughout life.
+This inspiring quote is a reference to the emotions we all feel throughout life.

 When we cry, it is because we are profoundly sad (or angry sometimes).

-However, to be sad about something, we had to deeply feel some other emotion, like happiness, love, and meaning.
+However, to be deeply sad about something also means, at one time, we had to feel other deep emotions about it, like love, joy, or happiness.